Tick-borne encephalitis: Prevention

 Prevention includes non-specific (tick-bite prevention) and specific prophylaxis in the form of a vaccination.
-Tick checks, while useful for preventing some other tick-borne diseases such as Lyme borreliosis, would not be expected to be effective in the prevention of tick-borne encephalitis, as the virus is transmitted within minutes of attachment by the tick.
+According to the CDC, non-specific tick-bite prevention for TBEV includes using insect repellent, wearing long-sleeved shirts and pants in high-risk areas, and treating clothing and gear with 0.5% permethrin.
+Tick checks, while useful for preventing some other tick-borne diseases such as Lyme disease, would not be expected to be effective in the prevention of tick-borne encephalitis, as the virus is transmitted within minutes of attachment by the tick.

 Tick-borne encephalitis vaccines are very effective and available in many disease-endemic areas and in travel clinics.
 Trade names are Encepur N and FSME-Immun CC.
+The vaccines are administered in two injections, given at least two weeks apart.

 Treatment

 There is no specific antiviral treatment for TBE.
 Symptomatic brain damage requires hospitalization and supportive care based on syndrome severity.
 Anti-inflammatory drugs, such as corticosteroids, may be considered under specific circumstances for symptomatic relief although their long term effectiveness is debated.
 Tracheal intubation and respiratory support may be necessary.